 - Confine radiologic contamination.
 Transport contaminated victims by positioning a clean stretcher on the clean side of the control line with a clean sheet to receive and cover the victim.
-Tuck the clean sheet around the patient to reduce risk of contaminating the ambulance. - Remove outer protective clothing/gloves and don clean gloves for handling patient enroute - Cover ambulance floor with a securely taped sheet or paper to ↓ possibility of contaminating ambulance. - 9.
+Tuck the clean sheet around the patient to reduce risk of contaminating the ambulance. - Remove outer protective clothing/gloves and don clean gloves for handling patient enroute - 9.
 Decontamination at hospital: If radioactive exposure: Rescue personnel should be thoroughly surveyed for contamination.
 Victims' clothing and rescuers' contaminated protective outer clothing should be bagged, labeled "Radioactive DO NOT DISCARD", and left at the control area.
 Shower as appropriate under the direction of the radiation safety officer.
 Lock the ambulance until it can be monitored for contamination.